My vegetables do not fit in the fermentation vessel. Will this hurt my ferment?

 How can I fix vegetables that are too salty?

 In this case, prevention is key.
 Learn how much salt to use.
 Taste the ferment before fermentation is complete to check for flavor.
 If it is too salty, mix in more fresh vegetables or dilute the brine with additional water, leaving adequate space in the fermentation vessel.
 If necessary, pour off some of the salty brine before diluting.
 Overly salty sauerkraut is a great addition to a bland soup.
 Vegetables can also be soaked in fresh water for 2-3 days to draw out some salt, though some probiotics will be lost with this method.
+If you do want to add some veggies, consensus is to let it sit out just one or two days, to allow those veggies to ferment a bit.
+Be sure it's still covered in the salt brine.

 Help!
 My culture has crawly things in it!